Grand coalition (Germany): State level

-In Saxony-Anhalt, the Haseloff cabinet (in office since September 2021) is supported by CDU, SPD and FDP, the first "Germany coalition" in the country since December 1959, after the fifth Kaisen cabinet in Bremen was dissolved.
+In Saxony-Anhalt, the third Haseloff cabinet (in office since September 2021) is supported by the CDU, SPD and FDP, the first "Germany coalition" in the country since December 1959, after the fifth Kaisen senate in Bremen was dissolved.
+In Thuringia, the Voigt cabinet (in office since December 2024) is any state's first-ever "blackberry coalition" among the CDU, SPD and newcomer Sahra Wagenknecht Alliance (Bündnis Sahra Wagenknecht, BSW).